-Americans Evacuate Diamond Princess Cruise Ship Amid Spread Of Infection
+44 Americans On The Diamond Princess Cruise Ship Diagnosed With Coronavirus

 Another 70 cases of the coronavirus infection have been confirmed aboard the Diamond Princess cruise ship, currently quarantined in Japan, according to Japanese health officials.